(con't from Part VI)

 Once you start writing some of your own music using an on line music writing application (start up cost for some programs is free), you'll begin to realize how much you enjoy composing, that it's wonderful, and that people will encourage you to keep it up.

-There just isn't any struggle and strain any more over staff paper, pen, inkwell (photo), and sometimes poor lighting as in bygone centuries, to write your own music.
+There just isn't any struggle and strain any more over staff paper, quill or fountain pen, inkwell, and sometimes poor lighting as in bygone centuries, to write your own music.

 Nowadays all one needs is the necessary electronic means (internet access, notebook PC, photocopy machine, online music notation software), supplies (black ink cartridges, copy paper), and a little time and attention to produce a well crafted, beautiful composition for the organ in a matter of just a few days.